 Liquidity.
 The Company finances its working capital requirements through a combination of cash generated from operations and bank loans for the acquisition of aircraft.
 See "Item 3.
 Key Information-Risk Factors-Risks Related to the Company-The Company Will Incur Significant Costs Acquiring New Aircraft" for more information about risks relating to liquidity and capital resources.
-The Company had cash and liquid resources at March 31, 2009 and 2008 of €2,278.2 million and €2,169.6 million, respectively.
-The increase at March 31, 2009 primarily reflects proceeds from the sale of 16 Boeing 737-800 aircraft, offset in part by the cash used to fund the purchase of property, plant, and equipment-primarily 35 new Boeing 737-800 aircraft-and €46 million incurred in respect of the Company's share buy-back program.
-During the 2009 fiscal year, the Company funded its €702 million in purchases of property, plant, and equipment with €459.0 million in loans and the balance from cash generated from operations.
-Cash and liquid resources included €291.6 million and €288.4 million in "restricted cash" held on deposit as collateral for certain derivative financial instruments entered into by the Company with respect to its aircraft financing obligations and other banking arrangements at March 31, 2009 and 2008, respectively, as well as €4.0 million held in escrow relating to ongoing legal proceedings at March 31, 2009 and 2008 which was repaid in full in the 2009 fiscal year.
+The Company had cash and liquid resources at March 31, 2012 and 2011 of €3,515.6 million and €2,940.6 million, respectively.
+The increase at March 31, 2012 primarily reflects cash generated from operating activities of €1,020.3 million offset in part by the cash used to fund the purchase of property, plant, and equipment - primarily 14 new Boeing 737-800 aircraft and the purchase of 36.5 million Ordinary Shares via a share buy-back costing €124.6 million.
+During the 2012 fiscal year, the Company funded its €317.6 million in purchases of property, plant, and equipment out of €292.3 million in loans.
+Cash and liquid resources included €35.1 million and €42.9 million in "restricted cash" held on deposit as collateral for certain derivative financial instruments entered into by the Company with respect to its aircraft financing obligations and other banking arrangements at March 31, 2012 and 2011, respectively.
 See "Item 8.
-Financial Information-Other Financial Information-Legal Proceedings."
+Financial Information-Cther Financial Information-Legal Proceedings."

-The Company's net cash inflow from operating activities in the 2009 and 2008 fiscal years amounted to \notin 413.1 million and \notin 703.9 million, respectively, with the decline reflecting the decrease in the Company's operating profitability.
-During the last two fiscal years, Ryanair's primary cash requirements have been for operating expenses, additional aircraft, including advance payments in respect of the new fleet of Boeing 737-800s and related flight equipment, payments on related indebtedness and payments of corporation tax as well as share buy-backs.
+The Company's net cash inflows from operating activities in the 2012 and 2011 fiscal years amounted to \notin 1,020.3 million and \notin 786.3 million, respectively.
+During the last two fiscal years, Ryanair's primary cash requirements have been for operating expenses, additional aircraft, including advance payments in respect of new Boeing 737-800s and related flight equipment, payments on related indebtedness and payments of corporation tax, as well as share buy-backs of \notin 124.6 million and the payment of a \notin 500.0 million special dividend to shareholders.
 Cash generated from operations has been the principal source for these cash requirements, supplemented primarily by aircraft-related bank loans.

-The Company's net cash used in investing activities in fiscal years 2009 and 2008 totaled €388.3 million and €692.3 million, respectively, primarily reflecting the Company's capital expenditures, as described in more detail below.
+The Company's net cash used in investing activities in fiscal years 2012 and 2011 totaled \in 185.4 million and \in 474.0 million, respectively, primarily reflecting the Company's capital expenditures, and investment of cash with maturities of greater than three months, as described in more detail below.

-The Company's net cash provided by financing activities totaled $\notin 87.5$ million in the 2009 fiscal year and $\notin 112.8$ million in the 2008 fiscal year, largely reflecting the receipt of proceeds from long-term borrowings of $\notin 459.0$ million and $\notin 646.4$ million in fiscal years 2009 and 2008, respectively, offset in part by repayments of long-term borrowings of $\notin 327.1$ million and $\notin 242.0$ million in fiscal years 2009 and 2008, respectively.
+The Company's net cash provided by financing activities totaled $\notin 238.1$ million in the 2011 fiscal year, largely reflecting the receipt of proceeds from long-term borrowings of $\notin 991.4$ million in fiscal year 2011, offset in part by repayments of long-term borrowings of $\notin 280.7$ million.
+There was a net cash outflow from financing activities of $\notin 154.9$ million in fiscal year 2012.
+This was due to the receipt of proceeds from long term borrowings of $\notin 292.3$ million being more than offset by repayments of long-term borrowings of $\notin 232.7$ million and the expenditure of $\notin 124.6$ million under the share buy-back program.